KunalSingh5431/TIC-TAC-TOE/README.md

-# 🚀 TIC-TAC-TOE
+# 🚀 TIC-TAC-TOE Game

 Welcome to the TIC-TAC-TOE game!
-This is an implementation of the classic game using Python with an AI algorithm.
+This is an interactive and simple implementation of the classic game with an option to play against another player or challenge an AI opponent.
+The game is developed using **JavaScript** for the frontend, providing an exciting experience whether you're playing solo or with a friend.

 ![Tic-Tac-Toe](https://upload.wikimedia.org/wikipedia/commons/thumb/3/32/Tic_tac_toe.svg/200px-Tic_tac_toe.svg.png)

 ## 🗝️ Features

-- **Player vs Player:** Play against another human player.
+- **Player vs Player:** Play with another human player on the same device.
-- **Player vs AI:** Play against an AI opponent with intelligent decision-making.
+- **Player vs AI:** Play against an AI opponent with random moves.
-- **Command-Line Interface:** Simple and interactive text-based interface.
+- **Interactive UI:** Beautiful and user-friendly interface for an engaging experience.
+- **Game Mode Selection:** Choose between single-player or two-player mode.
+- **Reset Functionality:** Reset the game board at any time.

 ## 🤖 Tech Stack

-- **Language:** Python
+- **Frontend Language:** JavaScript, HTML, CSS , Python
-- **AI Algorithm:** Minimax algorithm
+- **AI Algorithm:** Minimax Algorithm (random move selection)

 ## ▶️ Installation